 Extreme heat or cold can kill bed bugs, so a good steaming or putting bedding into the freezer may be all you need for an early/small population.

 Here are a few things you should do to control a bed bug infestation:

 - Remove all garbage in and around your home that could serve as a hiding place for bed bugs.

 - Thoroughly vacuum all potential bed bug breeding grounds (that can be reached by the vacuum, of course), including all carpets, the corners of the couch, behind wooden furniture, and in all other dry regions of your home.

 - Treat all sleeping surfaces and cushions with hot air or steam.
 This will make sure that none of the bed bugs are left hiding inside your bed or couch.
 They will try to hide in the folds of the cushions to avoid being seen.
 This is why you need to use heat to drive out the ones you cannot reach.

-Finally, Lysol can also be damaging to some surfaces, so be sure to read the label carefully before application.
+Finally, alcohol (including ethanol) can also be damaging to some surfaces, so be sure to read the label carefully before the application.
 Under no circumstance should you ingest Lysol itself or any food that has the chemical on it.
 This means that all food items need to be properly covered and removed from the areas where you intend to use Lysol.